Subscribe to our mailing list

 The electricity supply is 230V, 50 Hz AC.

 Sampan Travel works closely with our suppliers and partners to ensure that our journeys are as sustainable as possible, aware of the great harm that irresponsible tourism can inflict upon the environment, economy, and society of a host country.
-Responsible travel is especially important in a country like Myanmar which is still developing and where tourism remains in its infancy.
+Responsible travel is especially important in a country like Myanmar considering the recent political turbulence and human rights abuses.
+We believe that tours with a positive impact on the people of Myanmar have a small part to play in this country`s development.

 There are many ways that tourists can try and ensure that they travel as responsibly as possible.